Diophantine approximations for translation surfaces and planar resonant sets: Hausdorff dimension of : proof of Theorem

 Finally, as in \S~\ref{SecMassDistrubution}, a Borel probability measure $\mu$ is defined and supported on $\KK$.
 We recall that for the intervals in the construction above such measure is defined setting $\mu(I_0):=1$ and, assuming that $\mu(I)$ is defined for any $I$ in $\cK(n)$, setting

 for any $I_i\in\cK(n+1|I)$.
-Actually, other than for $I_0$, we will define $\mu(I)$ only for intervals $I$ in $\cK(n)$ with $n\geq N$, where $N$ is a positive integer that will be defined below.
+Actually, other than for $I_0$, we will define $\mu(I)$ only for intervals $I$ in $\cK(n)$ with $n\geq N$, where $N$ is a positive integer given by Proposition~\ref{PropLocalConstructionBadLowerBound} below.
 The estimate on the lower bound in Theorem \ref{TheoremAbstractJarnickInequality} follows from a lower bound for $\dim(\KK)$, which follows itself from the next Proposition.

 \begin{proposition} For any $n\geq 1$ and any interval $I\in\cK(n)$ satisfying Condition \eqref{EqDefDecayingAssumption}, the family $\cK(n+1|I)$ defined in Equation \eqref{eq1LocalConstructionLowerBoundJarnick} has cardinality